The Do’s and Don'ts of Dating After Divorce

 DO Use Your Common Sense and Be Safe

 Find out as much as you can about the person before you meet.
 Plan a short, daytime meeting for your first date, and arrange for your own transportation.
 If anything about the person or the date makes you uncomfortable, cut it short and move on.

 DON'T Ignore Red Flags or Warnings Signs

 If your self-confidence is low you might think you don't deserve a fulfilling relationship or that you won't be lucky enough to find someone who likes you.
 Don't let those feelings gloss over any red flags about a new romantic interest.

 If you find yourself thinking, Well, I guess I can live with that, or I can change him/her, stop and consider whether you would want to be with that person exactly as he or she is.
 Remember, those traits will only be amplified as that person becomes more comfortable with you.

 Don't put too much importance on any one date (especially at the beginning).
 Focus on having fun and deciding if you like this person enough to get to know him or her better.

 Don't introduce your children right away.
 Of course you shouldn't keep them a secret, and you can answer any questions honestly, but focus more on who you are as an individual and how the two of you might fit.
 If there's no fit, the rest won't matter.

 1. Follow your interests.
 Volunteer or take a class.
 You'll make new contacts in a circle of people who share common interests and values.
 Plus, you may add fulfillment and purpose to your own life while helping your community.

-This is an exciting time, and you’re bound to have some fears.
+This can be an exciting time, and you're bound to have some fears.
 But if you keep things light and use these experiments as a way to improve your fun-loving abilities, dating after divorce may just be your next great adventure.